-They also cannot end the year on a location which does not have a city, a port, a town or fort marker, or is not connected by a road (i.e. trail, river or lake connection) to another location meeting the above criteria.
+They also cannot end the year on a location which does not have a city, a port, a town or fort marker, or is not connected by a road to another location meeting the above criteria.
 If they do, they starve.